 - One course in art history concerned with a period prior to 1800

 - One course in art history concerned with a period post 1800

 - One 400-level seminar or 500-level graduate seminar (in addition this course may be used to satisfy the pre-1800 or post-1800 requirement)

-ArtH 101-102 and either ArtH 103 or ArtH 104 introduce students to a series of critical studies of important works selected from the history of European, North American, African, and Asian art from antiquity to the present.
-The critical approach of the introductory courses is maintained in all further courses, often by assigned study of original works in the Williams College Museum of Art, Chapin Library, the Clark Art Institute, and Mass MoCA.
+ARTH 100-level courses introduce students to a series of important works selected from the history of European, American, East Asian, African and South Asian art and architecture from prehistory to the present.
+They also introduce formal analysis and the study of artworks within their historical, geographical, and religious or secular contexts, often pulling from collections in the Williams College Museum of Art, Chapin Library, the Clark Art Institute, and MASS MoCA to do so.